MicrosoftDocs/windows-itpro-docs/devices/hololens/hololens-cortana.md

 # Use your voice with HoloLens

-You can use your voice to do almost anything on HoloLens, like taking a quick photo or opening an app.
-Many voice commands are built into HoloLens, others are available through Cortana.
+You can use your voice to do almost anything on HoloLens, such as taking a quick photo or opening an app.
+Many voice commands are built into HoloLens, while others are available through Cortana.

-This article will teach you how to control HoloLens and your holographic world with your voice and with Cortana.
+This article teachs you how to control HoloLens and your holographic world with your voice and with Cortana.

 > [!NOTE]
->
 > Speech is only supported in [some languages](https://support.microsoft.com/en-us/help/4039262#Languages).
 The speech language is based on the Windows display language, not the keyboard language.
+>
-> You can verify the Windows display language in **Settings** > **Time and Language** > **Language**.
+> You can verify the Windows display language by selecting **Settings** > **Time and Language** > **Language**.

 ## Built-in voice commands